sensai99/CS532---Community-Detection-over-StackOverflow-Tags/README.md

 - Flexibility: It can be easily adapted or combined with other techniques to improve its effectiveness or to incorporate additional information.

 # Implementation Details
 The implementation of LPA in this project is done using PySpark to leverage distributed computing, allowing the algorithm to scale with the size of the dataset.
 We utilize the GraphFrames library in PySpark, which provides a scalable API for graph operations including the label propagation method.
+We ran our community detection experiments on Dataproc with multiple clusters to execute graph algorithms at scale with computation time.

 # Challenges and Considerations